Train crashes while carrying GOP House members to retreat, 1 dead

-WASHINGTON --A chartered train carrying dozens of GOP lawmakers to a Republican policy retreat in West Virginia struck a garbage truck in a rural Virginia town Wednesday.
-The White House said one person was killed, and local officials said others were injured.
+WASHINGTON --A train carrying dozens of Republican members of Congress to a strategy retreat in the countryside slammed into a garbage truck in rural Virginia on Wednesday, killing one person in the vehicle and sending several lawmaker-doctors rushing to help the injured.

-Lawmakers said the fatality appeared to be someone in the truck.
-One lawmaker aboard the train, Rep. Tom Cole, a Republican from Oklahoma, said the vehicle had been ripped in half.
-He said he saw a person wrapped in a tarp and said emergency workers appeared to be "putting a body away."

-Cole said he felt "a tremendous jolt" when the accident occurred, nearly two hours after the train left Washington headed to the Greenbrier resort in White Sulphur Springs, West Virginia.
+No serious injuries were reported aboard the chartered Amtrak train, which set out from the nation's capital with lawmakers, family members and staff for the luxury Greenbrier resort in White Sulphur Springs, West Virginia.
+At least two other people in the truck were reported seriously hurt.

 Photos from the scene: